iosaman503/102103043_Topsis_PretrainedModel/README.md

 # Input/Output :

-The CSV File for Input and Output has been uplooad in the repository section namely 'performance_values.csv' and 'results_model_scores_topsis'.
+The CSV File for Input and Output has been uplooad in the repository section namely 'text_model_scores.csv' and 'results_model_scores_topsis'.

 # Results :